 Sad to see the serve and volley players become a dying a breed, but it is an ever-evolving world and you need to be on top of things to get the most out of it.
 Most intermediate to advanced players take inspiration from the likes of Rafael Nadal and Novak Djokovic and want frames that can provide them with the most spin.

 To answer the question, I have compiled a list of the racquets that I think are the best for spin and should make you hit the ball the way you want.
+This will serve you way beyond the 2021 season as well, so feel free to buy these racquets even in the future

 All the links provided in the post are Amazon links, and you can check the current pricing there before you think about investing in your new super weapon.